iainhouston/bradford-abbas.uk/README.md

 3. Automate `dkim` configuration (on production server and not on staging server)

-4. Fix emacs directory error on provisioned servers: `Unable to access 'user-emacs-directory' (~/.emacs.d/).
+4. <span style="text-decoration: line-through;">Fix emacs directory error on provisioned servers: `Unable to access 'user-emacs-directory' (~/.emacs.d/).`</span>
-`
+Not reproduced.
+Seemingly `.emacs.d` was  installed as root.

 5. Conflict with drush as provisioned; as required by composer;  and drush-wrapper.
 Other drush conflicts: go to dush:~9.0; convert site_alias

+6.